Jeopardy!: Gameplay

 During the Jeopardy! round, contestants are not penalized for forgetting to phrase their response in the form of a question, although the host will remind them to watch their phrasing in future responses.
 In the Double Jeopardy! round and in the Daily Double in the Jeopardy! round, the phrasing rule is followed more strictly, with a response only able to be ruled as correct if it is phrased properly in question form.
 A contestant who initially does not phrase a response in the form of a question must re-phrase it before the host rules against them.

 Contestants are encouraged to select the clues in order from lowest to highest value, as the clues are sometimes written in each category to flow from one to the next.
 Deviating from this is known as the "Forrest Bounce", a strategy in which contestants randomly pick clues to confuse opponents that was first used in 1985 by Chuck Forrest, who won over $70,000 in his initial run as champion.
 Trebek expressed that this strategy not only annoyed him but also the staff, since it disrupts the rhythm that develops when revealing the clues and increases the potential for error.
 Another strategy used by some contestants is to play all of the higher-valued clues first and build up a substantial lead, starting at the bottom of the board.
 This strategy was regularly used by James Holzhauer during his winning streak between April and June 2019.

 From the premiere of the original Jeopardy! until the end of the 1984–85 syndicated season, contestants were allowed to ring in as soon as the clue was revealed.
 Since September 1985, contestants are required to wait until the clue is read before ringing in.
 To accommodate the rule change, lights were added to the game board (unseen by home viewers) to signify when it is permissible for contestants to signal.
-Attempting to signal before the light goes on locks the contestant out for half of a second.
+Attempting to signal before the light goes on locks the contestant out for a quarter of a second.
 The change was made to allow the home audience to play along more easily and to keep an extremely fast contestant from potentially dominating the game.
 In pre-1985 episodes, a sound accompanied a contestant ringing in.
 According to Trebek, the sound was eliminated because it was "distracting to the viewers" and presented a problem when contestants rang in while Trebek was still reading the clue.
 Contestants who are visually impaired or blind are given a card with the category names printed in Braille before each round begins.